kyprifog/ballista/rust/scheduler/README.md

 # Ballista Scheduler
 This crate contains the Ballista Scheduler.
+It can be used both as a library or as a binary.

 ## Run